-Figure 2.
-Averages of F-values for pairs of seismic sources.

 Figure 3.
+Averages of F-measures for pairs of seismic sources.

+Figure 4.
 Averages of contribution ratios for each feature.

 • Using the Variance Inflation Factor (VIF), we construct a classifier after reducing features.
+VIF quantifies the severity of multicollinearity, that is, a phenomenon in which one predictor variable in a multiple regression model can be linearly predicted from the others accurately.

 Here, VIF is one of the indicators used to evaluate multicollinearity.
 In this paper, in order to make VIF of each feature 6 or less, experiments were conducted on a subset with reduced features.
 Based on the experimental results using all features, we calculate VIF and delete features with 6 or more VIF.
-To calculate VIF, statsmodel [21] was used.
+To calculate VIF, statsmodel [36] was used.